Note:

 We may process payments under licence, but these may incur delays or subsequently be rejected.
 We may refuse to process certain payments, even where permissions or licences exist within applicable law or regulation or where these payments fall outside of our risk appetite or the risk appetite of our clearing partner.
 We accept no liability for losses incurred on such occasions.

-We have a no tolerance approach for internal fraud or theft by associated persons (inc. employees and third parties).
+We have a no tolerance approach for internal fraud or theft by associated persons (including employees and third parties).
+We have no appetite for failing to prevent our associated persons (including employees and third parties) from committing fraud intended to benefit Nationwide.

 Bribery, corruption and facilitation of tax evasion